atomist/sdm/README.md

 ### Events
 The heart of Atomist is its event handling.
 As your code flows from commit through to deployment and beyond, Atomist receives events, correlates the incoming data with its previous knowledge, and invokes your event handlers with rich context.
-This enables you to perform tasks such as:
+This enables your automations to perform tasks such as:

 - Scanning code for security or quality issues on every push
 - Driving deployments and promotion between environments